hibissscus/testee/README.md

 ## Bullet points of `Testee.it` with `Selenium`

-- [automation] ability to run test checks for application in automation manner
+- [automation] ability to run test checks for application in automation manner.
-- [polymorphism] we are able to test on different browsers (Chrome, Firefox)
+- [polymorphism] we are able to test on different browsers (Chrome, Firefox).
 - [representative] test-suite solution [testNG](https://testng.org/doc/selenium.html), reporting solution [reportNG](https://github.com/hibissscus/reportng) with screenshots.

 ## How to run E2E tests